ViscousTests/website/content/docs/society/gerrymandering.md

    triggered more directly (e.g. "How dare these LGBTQ people call themselves [insert gender here] and claim to be part of my group?!").

-It does seem like this kind of system might be more "honest" or at least straightforward - it seems like geographical lines are often used as a proxy for these characteristics anyway.
+It does seem like this kind of system might at least be more "honest" or at least straightforward - it seems like geographical lines are often used as a proxy for these characteristics anyway.